 - All reps begin from this position.

-- Pull the dumbbell up toward the torso while keeping the upper arm and elbow close to the side of the body.
+- Pull the dumbbell up toward the torso, leading with the elbow, while keeping the upper arm and elbow close to the side of the body.

-- Maintain the same stationary body position and do no use momentum.
+- Maintain the same stationary body position and do not use momentum.

 - Continue pulling the dumbbell up until it touches the side of the outer chest or rib cage area.
 The elbow will be higher than the torso.

-- Slowly and in a controlled fashion, guide the bar back up to the starting position.
+- Slowly and in a controlled fashion, guide the dumbbell back down to the starting position.

 - Maintain the torso position.

-- The elbows should be fully extended and the end of the movement.
+- The elbow should be fully extended and the end of the movement.

 - Repeat the movement with the opposite arm.